RakshaP25/SEMICONDUCTOR-PACKAGING/README.md

 |![AEDT_IcePak_24](./docs/images/M3-LAB-24.png) |
 |:---|

-- **Step 8 : Add Thermal Analysis**
+- **Step 8 :  Thermal Analysis**
-    - Under `Project Manager`, right click on `Analysis and then, select Add Analysis Setup` and configure the solver settings as required.
-(We will choose all default settings for our analysis)
     -
 |![AEDT_IcePak_25](./docs/images/M3-LAB-25.png) |
 |:---|

- ### 3.5 - Viewing Results And Exploring Other Package Types
+ ### 3.5 - Viewing Results And Other Package Types

-  - **Step 9 : Now, Validate the Simulation setup**
+  - **Step 9 :  Validating**
-    - Click on the **Validate** button in the top ribbon
+    - Choose the **Validate** button in the top
     - Ensure all checks are validated successfully

 | **Validate the setup** <br> ![AEDT_IcePak_26](./docs/images/M3-LAB-26.png) |
 |:---|

   - **Step 10: Run the simulation and plot the temperature map**
-    - Click on **Analyze All** button in the top ribbon
+    -  **Analyze All** button in the top ribbon  analyses all the mistakes and tells us about the mistakes which has to be corrected.
-    - Wait for the simulation to get completed successfully.
-Take note of any warning(s) or errors that may need further debug or setup modification(s).
-    - Once the simulation is completed, select the complete FC-BGA package in the 3D view by drawing a selection rectangle using the left-mouse button.
+    -now DEBUG all the issues in the given left most box
-    - Right click and then select `Plot Fields -> Temperature -> Temperature`
+    -  Plot Fields -----> Temperature -----> Temperature`
-    - Configure the different plot options:
+ - different plot options:
-      - Specify Name, Folder
-      - Plot on Surface only
-      - Surface Smoothing -> Enable Gaussian Smoothing
+      - Specify Name, Folder----> Plot on Surface only-----> Surface Smoothing -> Enable Gaussian Smoothing
 | **Validating ** <br> ![AEDT_IcePak_27](./docs/images/M3-LAB-27.png) |
 |:---|